 With respect to the ECL based on IFRS 9, determined in accordance with the CBK guidelines, we have selected samples of financing facilities outstanding as at the reporting date and checked the appropriateness of the Group's determination of significant increase in credit risk and the resultant basis for classification of the credit facilities into various stages.
 We have reviewed the ECL model in terms of key data, methods and assumptions used to ensure they are in line with IFRS 9 requirements, determined in accordance CBK guidelines.
-For a sample of financing facilities, we have checked the appropriateness of the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") including the eligibility and value of collateral considered in the ECL models used by the Group and the overlays considered by the management in view of the ongoing COVID-19 pandemic and economic impacts, in order to determine ECL taking into consideration CBK guidelines.
+For a sample of financing facilities, we have checked the appropriateness of the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") including the eligibility and value of collateral considered in the ECL models used by the Group, in order to determine ECL taking into consideration CBK guidelines.
 We have also checked the consistency of various inputs and assumptions used by the Group's management to determine ECL.